 5.4 Purpose:

-The purpose of this recommended practice is to provide value settings to improve the performance in the automotive environment of IEEE802 devices as well as reduce mutual interference between IEEE802 devices and other devices on the 2.4GHz ISM band.
+This document will not include a purpose clause.

+The purpose of the recommended practise is to identify performance enhancement settings that provide improvements in throughput, latency, reliability, PESQ score etc for IEEE 802 unlicensed wireless devices, for example IEEE std 802.11, IEEE std 802.15 compliant devices.
+The wireless device parameters include both the physical layer (PHY) and the medium access control layer (MAC) settings of the devices.
+The typical scenarios the recommended practice will focus on include::

+Interference among IEEE std 802.11 devices

+Interference from IEEEstd 802.11 devices to non IEEE std 802.11 devices in the 2.4GHz band

+Interference from non IEEE802.11 devices in the 2.4GHz band to IEEE std 802.11 devices

+Non-IEEE 802.11 devices in the 2.4GHz band include but are not limited to Bluetooth devices.

+Since the values of the performance metrics depend on the scenario, the focus will be on the relative improvement of these performance metrics with and without the recommended practice in play in the automotive environment.

 5.5 Need for the Project:

 Wireless LAN (WLAN) devices are used in diverse environments.
 One of the environments with rapidly increasing deployment is the automotive environment.
-However, this environment differs from the enterprise or residential environments that are the focus of the majority of the other standards.
+However, this environment differs from the enterprise or residential environments.
 In particular, very high congestion of both access points and stations (e.g. in traffic jams) situations with inter-AP distance of about 2m-3m and rapid time varying channel due to automotive mobility.
-Additionally the effect of the vehicle mobility on the channel even in the scenario of static AP and STAs inside the vehicle due to signal reflections from outside elements, as well as the use of other non IEEE 802.11 technologies in the 2.4GHz ISM band and the need to coexist with them.
+Additionally there is the mobility effect on the wireless channel even in the scenario of static AP and STAs inside the vehicle caused by signal reflections from outside elements.
+Moreover, there is an extensive use of other non IEEE 802 technologies in the 2.4GHz band, which requires consideration of coexistence issues.

-As this environment is a challenging environment for IEEE 802.11 devices, the recommended practice standard aims at improving the devices’ performance as well as improving coexistence.
+As this environment is a challenging environment for IEEE 802 devices, the recommended practice aims to improve coexistence and hence improve the devices’ performance.

-5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, consumer electronic devices, vehicle manufacturers.
+5.6 Stakeholders for the Standard: Manufacturers and users of network semiconductors, consumer electronic devices, vehicle manufacturers.

 Intellectual Property: